kristinebilgrav/sTELLeR/README.md

 sTELLeR is a fast and CPU light tool for detection of transposable element insertion in long-read data.
 It is also possible to look for other insertions by giving the fasta sequence in --TE_fasta. sTELLeR gives output in VCF file, is haplotype-aware and can run on genome assemblies as well as on any species

-Example scripts and fasta sequences are available at https://github.com/kristinebilgrav/TELLR_supplementary/
+Example scripts, bam test file and TE fasta sequences are available at https://github.com/kristinebilgrav/sTELLeR_supplementary/

 # Install